-Mixing EG or PG Antifreeze

-and Water - If a concentrated ethylene glycol (EG) or propylene glycol (PG) antifreeze is purchased, mix the antifreeze with water meeting the required quality standardslisted in Table 15 and fill the cooling system.

-If a pre-diluted, fully formulated coolant is purchased, fill the cooling system.
+Mixing EG or PG Antifreeze and Water - If a concentrated Ethylene Glycol (EG) or Propylene Glycol (PG) antifreeze is purchased, mix the antifreeze with water meeting the required quality standards and fill the cooling system.
+For water requirements, If a concentrated EG or PG antifreeze is purchased, mix the antifreeze with water meeting the required quality standards and fill the cooling system.
+For water requirements, refer to section Water Requirements.
+If a pre-diluted, fully formulated coolant is purchased, simply fill the cooling system.

 For best overall performance, a coolant consisting of 50% concentration of antifreeze (50% antifreeze, 50% water) is recommended.

-An antifreeze concentration over 67% (67% antifreeze, 33% water) is not recommended due to poor heat transfer, reduced freeze protection (IEG only), and possible silicate dropout.
+An antifreeze concentration of over 67% (67% antifreeze, 33% water) is not recommended due to poor heat transfer, reduced freeze protection (IEG only), and possible silicate dropout.
 An antifreeze concentration below 33% (33% antifreeze, 67% water) offers too little freeze and/or corrosion protection and is not recommended.

-Always verify that the freeze point and nitrite concentration of the antifreeze/water mixture are correct by using a POWER Trac® 3-Way Coolant Test Strip.
-If chemical analysis is used, elements in the coolant must fall within the limits listed in Table 13.
+Always verify that the freeze point and nitrite concentration of the antifreeze/water mix are correct by using a POWER Trac[®] 3-Way Test

+Strip.
+If chemical analysis is used, elements in the coolant must fall within the limits as listed in Table 13

 Fully Formulated Glycol Coolant Concentration Limits

 Boron 125 - 500 PPM

 Nitrite 900 - 3200 PPM

-Nitrate 200 - 1000 PPM
+Nitrate 200 - 3200 PPM

 Silicon 50 - 250 PPM

 Phosphorous 0 PPM

 рН 8.0 - 11.0

-Table 13Fully Formulated Glycol Coolant Limits with TMC RP-329, TMC RP-330 Chemistry Type A (50/50 Coolant/Water Mixture)
+Table 13 Fully Formulated Glycol Coolant Limits with TMC RP-329, TMC RP-330 Chemistry Type A (50/50 Coolant/Water Mixture)

-Recycled Antifreeze - Antifreeze or coolant recycled by reverse osmosis, distillation, and ion exchange, properly re-inhibited to meet TMC RP-329 Type A or TMC RP-330 Type A requirements, has been demonstrated to provide service equivalent to virgin antifreeze.
+Recycled Antifreeze - Antifreeze or coolant recycled by reverse osmosis, distillation, and ion exchange, properly re-inhibited to meet TMC RP-329 "Type A" or RP-330 "Type A" requirements has been demonstrated to provide service equivalent to virgin antifreeze.
 Recycled antifreeze or coolants of these types are preferred.
 Other recycled coolants, especially coolants recycled through filtration processes, are not recommended.

+ETHYLENE GLYCOL /

+WATER + OAT INHIBITOR,

+PROPYLENE GLYCOL / WATER

-EG/Water + OAT Inhibitor or PG/Water + OAT Inhibitor -
++ OAT INHIBITOR - Ethylene

-Ethylene glycol and propylene glycol are also available with a OAT corrosion package.
+glycol and propylene glycol are

+also available with an Organic Acid

+Technology (OAT) corrosion inhibitor package.
 These coolants require less maintenance over the useful life of the engine.
-OAT coolants, maintained as detailed in the Maintenance section of this guide, may be operated up to 4 years, 600,000 miles (960,000 km), or 10,000 operating hours, whichever comes first.
-Refer to Coolant Inhibitor Test Intervals in this guide.
-The cooling system should either be equipped with a blank coolant filter, or the coolant filter and piping may be omitted from the system.
+The cooling system should either be equipped with a "blank" coolant filter or the coolant filter and piping may be omitted from the system.

 OAT fully formulated antifreezes are available as concentrated and pre-mixed.
-Concentrated antifreezes should be mixed 50% (50% antifreeze, 50% water).
+Concentrated antifreezes should be mixed at 50% (50% antifreeze 50% water).
 OAT coolants should not be mixed with conventional coolants.
-If they are mixed, no damage will result, but the long-life advantages of the OAT coolant will be lost.
-In this event, the coolant should be maintained as a fully formulated Inhibited Ethylene Glycol (IEG) coolant, not as an Organic Acid Technology (OAT) coolant.
+If OAT and conventional coolants are mixed, no damage will result, but the long-life advantages of the OAT coolant will be lost.
+In this event, the coolant should be maintained as a fully formulated ESI (Extended Service Interval) coolant, not as an OAT coolant.

-Detroit Diesel markets a OATinhibited ethylene glycol coolant, DDC Power Cool Plus, which contains all the required additives.
-If a non-DDC OAT antifreeze is used, it must conform to TMC 338 specification.
+Detroit Diesel markets OAT-inhibited ethylene glycol coolants - DDC POWER COOL Plus and POWER COOL Plus Marine (30% glycol, 70% water).
+POWER COOL Plus coolants contain all of the required inhibitors.
+If a non-DDC OAT antifreeze is used, it must conform to TMC RP-338 specification.
 Do not add extender to new OAT antifreeze or coolant.